|Founded||December 2009 by former Dutch Prime Minister Andreas van Agt.|

 |In their own words||A “knowledge center on the Israeli-Palestinian conflict, and as a network of previous ministers and jurists that are committed to a solution of the conflict based on international law.”|

-- Funding information is not transparent.
-The Rights Forum does not release financial details or donation amounts, reflecting a lack of transparency and accountability.
+- The Rights Forum does not release financial details or donation amounts, reflecting a lack of transparency and accountability.

-- According to information released by donors, in 2016, Rockefeller Brothers Fund provided $40,000 to the Rights Forum.
+- According to information released by donors, Rockefeller Brothers Fund provided $40,000 to Rights Forum in 2016.

 - According to its website, the Forum “monitor[s] Dutch politics and reveal[s] what positions politicians take regarding the Israeli-Palestinian conflict” and “record[s] violations of international law which the parties commit and report on these.”